A few shorts hours in Lisbon Portugal gave us a taste of this city which is rich in culture and history. So much so that we will plan to return.

 Where is Lisbon Portugal

 Lisbon is located on the mouth of the Targus River in Portugal.
-It is the country’s capital the Europe’s most western.
+It is the country’s capital and Europe’s most western.
 The Atlantic Ocean runs around the coast of Portugal.

 Lisbon has a Mediterranean climate.
 The summer lasts from May to October with August being the hottest.
 The winters are warmer than most other European cities.